typetron/typetron.org/tutorials/twitter-clone/tweets.md

 ```

 You probably noticed that we used the _@Middleware(AuthMiddleware())_.
 This is used to protect the routes from being
 accessed by users that are not authenticated.
 Also, it will allow us to use the _@AuthUser_ decorator to get the
 authenticated user.

-One other thing that you probably noticed is that we type-hinted the _request.content_ property to _{content: string}_.
+One other thing that you probably noticed is that we type-hinted the _request.body_ property to _{content: string}_.
 This is done to ensure we will have intellisense in our IDEs.
 We can continue doing so for every endpoint we create, but
 there is a way of getting rid of this that will bring more features to the table: Forms.

 #### Adding the tweet form

 Forms are just classes that show what is the shape of our request.
 This becomes in handy when we want to add request
 validations.
 Let's add a form for our endpoint that creates a tweet:

 ```file-path
 📁 Forms/TweetForm.ts
 ```

 ```ts
 import { Field, Form, Rules } from '@Typetron/Forms'
 import { Required } from '@Typetron/Validation'